Table of Content

 An adventurers equipment can be carried in different ways.
 Some equipment is likely stored away for practical transport.
 Yet, a warriors favored weapon is more likely holstered or sheathed, to be available at the ready.
 There is limited space however, to equip items in such a manner.
 This section describes how this is handled and why it matters what weapons you have sheathed:

-• Drawing & Stowing Weapons.
+Drawing & Stowing Weapons.
 Drawing a sheathed weapon or stowing a held weapon, can be done once on your turn freely.
+You must do so at the start or end of your turn.
+If you want to do it at any other moment, it instead requires your Bonus action.
 For each hand you have free, or use to hold a weapon, you can draw or stow a weapon that lacks the Heavy property, respectively.
-This means for example, you can draw or stow two one-handed weapons simultaneously.
+This means, for example, you can draw or stow two one-handed weapons simultaneously.
 Drawing or stowing a weapon with the Heavy property requires two hands instead.

 Flanking

 When a creature and at least one ally are within 5 feet of the same enemy on opposite sides, that enemy is considered flanked.
-Each of the creatures flanking has Advantage on melee attacks against it.
+Each of the creatures flanking get +1 on attack rolls for each ally surrounding the creature.

 To determine whether two allied creatures are considered on opposite sides and thus flanking a hostile creature, trace a line between the one of the allied creatures and the center of the hostile creature that is being surrounded.
 If the line passes directly through the square of the ally, or the ally is in a square next to the crossed square, than the creature is being Flanked.